 1. Sell prints of your artwork

-One of the most common income streams for artists is selling prints of their original artwork.
-Most artists create prints by taking a high-quality photograph of their original artwork and then making copies using a printer selling them on a print-on-demand platform like Printful.
+One of the artists’ most common income streams is selling prints of their original artwork.
+Most artists create prints by taking a high-quality photograph of their original artwork and then making copies using a printer, selling them on a print-on-demand platform like Printful.

-Depending on the printer and paper used, prints can vary significantly in price.
+Prints can vary significantly in price depending on the printer and paper used.
 Some artists charge a few dollars per print, while others may charge hundreds or even thousands.
 Many artists also sell their photos in bulk, which can help to lower the overall cost.

-In addition, selling prints allows artists to reach a wider audience, as they can be shipped anywhere in the world.
+In addition, selling prints and greeting cards allows artists to reach a wider audience, as they can be shipped anywhere in the world.
 Prints are an excellent way for artists to make money from their art while maintaining control over their work.